GioF71/mpd-alsa-docker/README.md

 MPD_LOG_LEVEL|Can be `default` or `verbose` ZEROCONF_ENABLED|Set to `yes` to enable.
 Disabled by default.
 ZEROCONF_NAME|Set zeroconf name, used only if `ZEROCONF_ENABLED` is set to `yes` HYBRID_DSD_ENABLED|Hybrid dsd is enabled by default, set to `no` to disable.
-Disabled when using Pulse mode.
+Disabled when at least one PulseAudio output is created.
 MAX_OUTPUT_BUFFER_SIZE|The maximum size of the output buffer to a client (maximum response size).
 Default is 8192 (8 MiB).
 Value in KBytes.
 AUDIO_BUFFER_SIZE|Adjust the size of the internal audio buffer.
 Default is `4 MB` (4 MiB).
 MAX_ADDITIONAL_OUTPUTS_BY_TYPE|The maximum number of outputs by type, defaults to `20`